transitd/transitd/README.md

 ![Transit Daemon](src/www/images/logo.transitd.png?raw=true)

 # Transit Daemon
-Transit Daemon is an automated Internet gateway publish, search and connect tool for community networks.
+Transit Daemon is an automated Internet gateway publishing tool for community networks.

-The goal of this package is to provide to gateway operators the ability to automatically run and advertise their Internet gateway / VPN on a community network and to provide to subscribers the automated gateway search and connect functionality.
+The goal of this application is to provide to gateway operators the ability to automatically run and advertise their Internet gateway / VPN on a community network and to provide to subscribers the automated gateway search and connect functionality.

 Emerging community mesh networks seek to provide free and open access to a network built by its users.
 Implementations of such networks may not necessarily povide transit to the rest of the Internet.
 Access to the traditional Internet has a recurring cost (paid to transit providers), which someone has to pay.
-In the case where someone does pay for it, service type/quality may not suit all users.
+In the case where someone does pay for it, service type/quality may not be suitable to all users.
 This makes Internet access incompatible with the open/free nature of community networks.
 In most cases, one cannot simply assume that access to such networks will grant them access to the traditional Internet.
-There may be multiple available Internet gateways on a particular community network, some free of charge to use and some that may come at a cost.
+There may be multiple available Internet gateways on a particular community network, some may be free to use and some may have a fee.
 In all cases, setting up connection to the traditional Internet through community network gateways is a manual process.

-Transitd makes the process of getting and having Internet access via a community network easy.
+Transit Daemon simplifies the process of arranging Internet access via a community network.

 ### Warning:  code in this repository is work in progress